Tushara: Early Chinese & Greek sources

 Little is known of the Tukhara before they conquered the Greco-Bactrian Kingdom in the 2nd century BCE.
 They are known, in subsequent centuries, to have spoken Bactrian, an Eastern Iranian language.
 The Yuezhi are generally believed to have had their ethnogenesis in Gansu, China.
 However, Ancient Chinese sources use the term Daxia (Tukhara) for a state in Central Asia, two centuries before the Yuezhi entered the area.
 Hence the Tukhara may have been recruited by the Yuezhi, from a people neighbouring or subject to the Greco-Bactrians.

 Likewise the Atharvaveda also associates the Tusharas with the Bahlikas (Bactrians), Yavanas/Yonas (Greeks) and Sakas (Indo-Scythians), as following: "Saka.Yavana.Tushara.Bahlikashcha".
 It also places the Bahlikas as neighbors of the Kambojas.
 This may suggest suggests that the Tusharas were neighbours to these peoples, possibly in Transoxiana.

 Later Chinese sources

 In the 7th century CE, the Chinese pilgrim Xuanzang, by way of the "Iron Pass" entered Tukhara (覩貨羅 Pinyin Duhuoluo; W-G Tu-huo-luo).
 Xuanzang stated that it lay south of the Iron Pass, north of the "great snow mountains" (Hindukush), and east of Persia, with the Oxus "flowing westward through the middle of it."

 During the time of Xuanzang, Tukhāra was divided into 27 administrative units, each having its separate chieftain.

 Tibetan chronicles

+The Tukharas (Tho-gar) are mentioned in the Tibetan chronicle Dpag-bsam-ljon-bzah (The Excellent Kalpa-Vrksa), along with people like the Yavanas, Kambojas, Daradas, Hunas, Khasas etc.